AMDmi3/opening_hours.js/README.md

 ## Credits ##

 * [Netzwolf](http://www.netzwolf.info/) (He developed the first and very feature complete JS implementation for opening_hours (time_domain.js).
-His implementation did not create selector code to go through time as this library does (which is a more advanced design). time_domain.js has been withdrawn in favour of opening_hours.js but a few parts where reused (mainly the error tolerance and the online evalutation for the [demo page](#evaluation-tooldemohtml)).
+His implementation did not create selector code to go through time as this library does (which is a more advanced design). time_domain.js has been withdrawn in favour of opening_hours.js but a few parts where reused (mainly the error tolerance and the online evaluation for the [demo page](#evaluation-tooldemohtml)).
 It was also very useful as prove and motivation that all those complex things used in opening_hours values are possible to evaluate with software :) )

 ## Related links ##